SC reinstates Alok Verma as CBI boss

 The High Power Committee under the DSPE will act within a week to consider his case.
 Verma has to be reinstated the court ruled.

-Follow all the updates LIVE from the Supreme Court here:
+Follow all the updates from the Supreme Court here:

 Jan 8, 2019 10:57 AM